 It is impossible to distinguish a transition caused by a fault from an ordinary transition using a zone log alone.
 Therefore, some extra information must be supplied.
 This can be done by supplying ignore points using the element <well-points-to-ignore>.
 These are well points that should be excluded if found in the zone logs.
 An alternative is to specify a fault indicator log using the element <fault-log-name> in the element <well-log>.

-Figure 8.5.
-A set of faulted zones.
+Figure 8.3.
+Zones where surface TB is erosive.
 The well points are given as green bullets.